AxaFrance/ecotag/README.md

     - TagOverTextLabel
     - Json

 We use ml-cli mainly in the ML Flow production phase.
-We use it to test and **visually** debug  complexe pipeline.
+We use it to test and **visually** debug  complex pipelines.

 ## ML workflow: Experimentation phase